All Episodes

 We definitely do that every week.

-And we make sure we do Bible study with our students.
+Our students pray every day and we make sure we do Bible study with our students.

 It's a real thing here in Albany.

-And of course, I will add, anybody who ever wants to come and visit, as long as we can do a background check on you, we open it up for anybody to come visit, especially our donors, because it's better when you can put your hands on it and see what's going on.
+And of course, I will add anybody who ever wants to come and visit, as long as we can do a background check on you, we open it up for anybody to come visit, especially our donors, because it's better when you can put your hands on it and see what's going on.

 So we're down in Albany, Georgia.